cohstats/coh3-stats-desktop-app/Readme.md

 14. Scale the source to match the Coh3 source size

 ## Custom CSS for the overlay
+If you don't like the default style of overlay, you can modify it with custom CSS.
 All the elements in the overlay have CSS classes assigned.
 The styling is as follows:
 ```